-The Council has a Risk Management Framework (approved in 2019) and directorate risk registers are updated guarterly alongside the guarterly performance management reporting cycle.
-Significant risks are escalated to the Corporate Risk Register for review by SLT and a bi-annual report is produced for the Audit.
-Governance and Standards Committee.
+The Council has a Risk Management Framew ork (approved in 2019) and directorate risk registers are updated quarterly alongside the quarterly performance management reporting cycle.
+Significant risks are escalated to the Corporate Risk Register for review by SLT and a bi-annual report is produced for the Audit, Governance and Standards Committee.
 During 2020 the Corporate Performance and Risk Board reviewed its Terms of Reference to ensure a golden thread through performance, risk management, and audit outcomes.
 The board monitors the risk register, key performance indicators, and priority one recommendations arising from audit outcomes.

-Over the past year, performance and risk management reporting has returned to business-as-usual after the pause required to assist the council-wide response to the initial stages of the pandemic.
-The discipline of submitting KPI data, narratives and risk updates is becoming more established among services, with improving levels of completeness and more time being devoted to the subject at directorate leadership team meetings and SLT.
-The upcoming recruitment of an additional officer will provide the function with more capacity and over the coming year there are plans to assist services in improving the quality of performance - and in particular risk - information; improve risk guidance and the overall visibility of the Corporate Performance and Risk function.
-All of this is with the aim of improving service performance, identification and response to risks that will help the organisation achieve its planned outcomes.
+The organisation's approach to risk continues to mature.
+Risk continues to be considered at the Corporate Risk and Performance Board, meetings of Directorate Leadership Teams and the Senior Leadership Team and at the Audit Governance and